 Title: Draw a curly tree fractal in C#

 This example uses recursion to build a fractal tree.
 It starts by drawing the tree's trunk.
 At the end of the trunk, it creates two branches.
-At the end of each branch, it creates two new branches.
-It continues recursively creating two new branches at the ends of each branch until it has reached a desired maximum depth of recursion.
+At the end of each branch, it creates two new branches A and B. It continues recursively creating two new branches at the ends of each branch until it has reached a maximum depth of recursion.

 The parameters that you enter are: